dado3212/ScreenChat/README.md

 # ScreenChat

-iOS Tweak for non-jailbroken devices to avoid screenshot detection on Snapchat app
+iOS Tweak for non-jailbroken devices for Snapchat

+###Current features:
+* Block screenshot detection
+* Remove caption character limit
+* Remove timer and timer UI

+###Planned features:
+* Saving to camera roll

+#####Thanks to
+* Giovanni Di Grezia, whose [code](http://www.xgiovio.com/blog-photos-videos-other/blog/resign-your-ios-ipa-frameworks-and-plugins-included/) served as the basis for the patchapp.sh revisions

 This is a test, not a project for invading the privacy of users.
-I am not responsible for any use which can give a user of this.
+I am not responsible for any uses of this code.

 Requirements
 ============